The Safest & Most Dangerous College Campuses

-So which campuses, cities and college towns are the safest (and least safe) for college students?
-In answering that question, we’ll look at data from the U.S. Department of Justice, Federal Bureau of Investigation and U.S. Department of Education covering violent offenses on hundreds of college campuses and in nearly 150 U.S. cities.
+So which campuses, cities and college towns are the safest — and least safe — for college students?
+To answer that question, we’ll look at data from the U.S. Department of Justice, Federal Bureau of Investigation and U.S. Department of Education covering violent offenses on hundreds of college campuses and in nearly 150 U.S. cities.

 In 2017, more than 3.1 million Americans 12 and older were victims of violent crime, a 17% increase from the rates reported in 2015.
 Among age groups, those between the ages of 18 and 24 have the highest rates of all violent victimization and serious violent victimization, which includes rape, sexual assault, robbery and aggravated assault.

 College-age Americans are by far the most likely to be victims of serious violence and have the highest rate of all violent victimization, though the rate for 12- to 17-year-olds is quite close.
 Still, those between 18 and 24 are more likely to be victims of the most serious types of violent crimes than people over 50 are to be victims of any type of violence.

 Pro Tip: College student’s aren’t known for having a lot of cash on hand, so if you’re looking to keep your dorm or apartment safe from intruders, check out this guide to affordable security measures under $100.

 This age group also has seen by far the largest increase in both violence and serious violence since 2015, with rates of such incidents rising 38.2% and 71%, respectively.